Solving Distributed Flexible Job Shop Scheduling Problems in the Wool Textile Industry with Quantum Annealing: Experiments

 For the smallest problem instance, both \ac{QA} and \ac{SA} found a low energy of 2 and returned valid solutions.
 For instances of size 100 and 150, both methods delivered consistent solutions, but \ac{SA} performed better in terms of energy.
-For problem instances of size 200 and 250, the best solution returned by quantum annealer had 1 and 2 broken constraints, respectively.
+For problem instances of size 200 and 250, the best solution returned by the quantum annealer had 1 and 2 broken constraints, respectively.
 This explains the increasing energy values for these problems.
-This observation is related to the percentage of broken chains that increase with problem size and deteriorate solution quality with the growing number of variables in the problem.
+This observation is related to the percentage of broken chains, which increases with problem size and deteriorates solution quality as the number of variables in the problem grows.
 These results are consistent with results found in other papers.~\citeauthor{102:Carugno2022}~\cite{102:Carugno2022} found that for \ac{JSSP} instances with an unknown optimal solution, \ac{QA} is not able to find the best solution that corresponds to the global minimum.

 To calculate the makespan in the \emph{makespan function} (Eq.~\ref{makespan}), the minimum ending time and the maximum ending time of all operations are used.
 These terms represent the minimum and the maximum makespans possible and are the lower and the upper bound of the makespan range, respectively.
-In terms of makespan, \ac{QA} returns solutions in the lower half of the possible makespan range for all problem sizes, except for size 250 that is in the upper half of possible solutions (Fig.~\ref{fig:makespan}).
+In terms of makespan, \ac{QA} returns solutions in the lower half of the possible makespan range for all problem sizes, except for size 250, which is in the upper half of possible solutions (Fig.~\ref{fig:makespan}).

-To summarize, \ac{QA} is able to find consistent solutions for problem instances up to 150 variables.
+To summarize, \ac{QA} can find consistent solutions for problem instances up to 150 variables.
 For the instance of size 200, the makespan found is still in the first half of solutions, but 1 constraint is violated.
-For size 250, the makespan is slightly below the maximum possible value and 2 constraints are violated.
-Current \ac{QA} technology is subject to hardware and software limitations, but with the growing number of qubits and increasing connectivity between them, problems with a higher number of variables can be potentially embedded into future \ac{QPU}s.
+For size 250, the makespan is slightly below the maximum possible value, and 2 constraints are violated.
+Current \ac{QA} technology is subject to hardware and software limitations; however, with the growing number of qubits and increasing connectivity between them, problems with a higher number of variables can potentially be embedded into future \ac{QPU}s.
 Additionally, improving \ac{QPU} stability promises to deliver solutions of better quality and with lower energy of the system.